Project

 Actions #4

-Updated by rodiabloalmeida almost 15 years ago
+Updated by rodiabloalmeida about 15 years ago

 You have to point the wiimote to the screen, grab the bones by holding A and B